kglw-dot-net/phase1/setlists/_posts/2019-10-05-alexandra-palace-london-england.md

 Note: All of 'Planet B' along with portions of 'Self-Immolate' and 'Rattlesnake' from this show are featured in the 'Chunky Shrapnel' concert film.
-Full set released as 'Live in London '19' on Christmas
+Full set released as 'Live in London '19'.